citp/privacy-policy-historical/t/tr/tru/truthfeed.com.md

-> *The following text is extracted and transformed from the truthfeed.com privacy policy that was archived on 2017-11-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171116120906id_/http%3A//truthfeed.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the truthfeed.com privacy policy that was archived on 2018-06-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180628223718id_/http%3A//truthfeednews.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy – TruthFeed
+# Privacy Policy – Truthfeed

 Privacy Policy for www.truthfeed.com